matthiasn/gatsby-blog/src/blog/2022-05-15-switched-to-flutter-lost-10-kilos.md

 * [Lotti](https://github.com/matthiasn/lotti) is open-source software, and I'm looking for people to form a community around the app.
 It doesn't matter if you're a designer, an engineer, a behavioral psychologist, someone who believes that behavior can change, and want to devise and try an experiment.
 In all cases, this community is for you.
 * If you want to try this application and beta test it, please email me.
 Your onboarding experience will then be fed into in-app tutorials etc.
 * As soon as possible, thereafter, the app needs to become available for everyone on the respective app stores.
-Whereas there are plenty more features in the pipeline, capturing and monitoring data in the dashboards, despite the fact that it has not been perfected, is already good to go.
+There are plenty more features in the pipeline, however capturing and monitoring data in the dashboards — despite the fact that it has not been perfected —  is already good to go.

 That's all I have for today.
 Have a good weekend, and more to follow next week,